Five-hole

 The five-hole is an ice hockey term for the space between a goaltender's legs.
 The name and its first recorded usage was in 1976 by Flyer Reggie Leach The phrases through the five-hole and gone five-hole are used when a player scores by shooting the puck into the goal between the goaltender's legs.
 The term is also used in basketball, association football, field hockey, and lacrosse.
+In baseball, the term is used to describe a wild pitch between the catcher's legs.

 Origin

 When a goaltender stands in the net in the ready position, there are five open areas (and two closed) that the goalie must cover.